Ordinance No. 1766 [Short-Term Rentals]

 B. Short-Term Residential Rental under property management company.

-The management company should submit only once "Part-1" of the following application, free of charge, and for each unlicensed property under management - "Part-2" plus the Business License Application above.
+The management company should submit only once "Part-1" of the following application, and for each unlicensed property under management - "Part-2" plus the business license application above.

 The Transient Occupancy Tax (TOT), also known as room tax or bed tax, is a tax collected by the business operator from guests, or transients, with the room payment and, subsequently, remitted to the City of Indio.
 The current tax rate is 13%.
 The registration is onetime and is free of charge.
 A management company collecting rents on STR rentals, should register for TOT reporting purposes.
 Properties under management do not have to register for TOT.